Ziftr/zs-lib-filter-expressions/README.md

 A tiny Node.js expression parser library designed to be embedded in other ZiftrShop projects.

-It contains no external dependencies at runtime and compiles and compresses to less than 3kb
+It contains no external dependencies at runtime and compiles and compresses to ~3kb.

 There is an emphasizes simplicity over performance since expressions are not called often and do not need to be fast.